rugare-m/somVar/README.md

 <details>
 <summary>Reference Genomes</summary>

  - 1x GRCh38 reference genome, compressed with bgzip.This genome must be indexed with bwa2, and samtools faidx & we'll need a dictionary created with gatk CreateSequenceDictionary.
 GATK, samtools and bwa2 will be installed in the virtual environment further on!
+It's recommended to store the reference files in the 'references' directory

  - 1x uncompressed GRCh38 reference genome.
 The uncompressed genome will also need to be indexed with gatk CreateSequenceDictionary dict and samtools faidx
 </details>

 <details>
 <summary>Databases</summary>

+Database VCF files should be stored in the 'databases' directory

  - 1000G_omni2.5.hg38.vcf.gz

  - CosmicCodingMutsV98.vcf.gz